International study group gives a variety of aspects to the field of rehabilitation

 – Internationality gives us a chance to know more about rehabilitation systems in each country, not only in Finland.
 The teaching method is open-minded so we have a chance to discuss freely.
 Also our tutor teachers are experienced in both theory and practice.
 Besides, their sense of humor is a bonus as it simply adds to their charm that makes sure every student wears a smile during the courses.
 It gives us a relaxed atmosphere.
 I really enjoy constantly thinking, comparing and exploring relevant knowledge in the ocean of rehabilitation.

 The Master’s thesis is a research or development task closely connected with the working life.
 Danmei has already started to plan her thesis subject.

 – I would like to do a survey research of physical therapy in China.
 Due to my own experience, I received rehabilitation treatments (physical therapy) in China and Finland.
 Hence, I noticed the difference between the two countries which gave me the idea for my thesis.

-A Master’s degree in Rehabilitation is for you who already have a Bachelor’s degree and at least three years of post-graduate work experience in the field of rehabilitation.
-More information about studies.
+A Master’s degree in Rehabilitation is for you who already have a Bachelor’s degree and at least two years of post-graduate work experience in the field of rehabilitation.